rancher/docs/content/k3s/latest/en/installation/single-server/_index.md

 curl -sfL https://get.k3s.io | sh -
 ```

 The install script will attempt to download the latest release.
-To specify a specific
-version for download we can use the `INSTALL_K3S_VERSION` environment variable.
+To specify a version for download we can use the `INSTALL_K3S_VERSION` environment variable.
 For example:
 ```sh
 curl -sfL https://get.k3s.io | INSTALL_K3S_VERSION=vX.Y.Z-rc1 sh -
 ```